junxit/us-congress-bills-114/metadata.md

 - 2015-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 101.
 - 2015-06-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4168; text as passed Senate: CR S4168)
 - 2015-06-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4168; text as passed Senate: CR S4168)
+- 2015-06-16 — Message on Senate action sent to the House.
+- 2015-06-16 — Received in the House.
+- 2015-06-16 — Referred to the House Committee on Oversight and Government Reform.